 Taking Care of Yourself as a Caregiver

-Caring for a partner with dementia is physically and emotionally exhausting, so it’s critical to prioritize your own well-being.
+Caring for a partner with dementia is physically and emotionally exhausting, so prioritizing your own well-being isn’t a luxury.
 Caregiver burnout is a real risk, and taking care of yourself allows you to provide better care for your partner.

 - Ask for help: Don’t hesitate to ask family members or friends for assistance, whether it’s running errands or staying with your partner for a few hours to give you a break.

-- Join support groups: Connecting with other caregivers who also understand your challenges can be incredibly comforting and provide practical advice.
+- Join support groups: Connecting with other caregivers who understand your challenges can be genuinely comforting and provide practical advice.

 - Take time for yourself: Make time for hobbies, exercise, and relaxation.